-In the previous chapter, it is noted that a child's becoming adult does not occur automatically, and that it also can be inadequately actualized.
-Ter Horst1 says "Sometimes educating runs solidly aground, and then there arises a confusing situation within which it is asked What must we do?"^{} Those involved experience their educative situatedness as limited, meaningless, and threatening; indeed, it has become a distressful educative situation.
+In the previous chapter it seemed that the child's becoming adult does not occur automatically and that it also can be inadequately actualized.
+Ter Horst1 says "Sometimes educating runs solidly aground and then there arises a confusing situation within which it is asked What must we do?"\ Those involved experience their educative situatedness as limited, meaningless and threatening; indeed, it has become a distressful educative situation.

-Nel2 believes that there is educative distress where the condition of educating is bad, and the educative activity is inadequate in that its meaning is not fulfilled, i.e., the child does not live in a close association with his/her educator who is directed to adulthood.
-According to Lubbers,3 a child is delivered to distress, since he/she does not feel secure with his/her parents, and they cannot free him/her from his/her helplessness.
-Langeveld4 stresses that there is something amiss with the communication, which leads to a child's becoming adult being harmed, especially because his/her lived experience and behaviors become unreadable to his/her parents.5 Kwakkel-Scheffer6 says something occurs in the child's life by which his/her relation with his/her parents is directly or indirectly disturbed; his/her future perspective becomes obscured.
+Nel2 believes that there is mention of educative distress where the condition of educating in itself is bad and the educative activity is inadequate in that its meaning is not fulfilled, namely the child does not live in a close association with his educator who is directed to adulthood.
+According to Lubbers3 the child is delivered to distress since he does not feel secure with his parents and they cannot free him from his helplessness.
+Langeveld4 stresses that there is something amiss with the communication that leads to the child's becoming adult being harmed, especially because his lived-experiences and behaviors become unreadable to his parents.5 Kwakkel-Scheffer6 says something occurs in the child's life by which his relation with his parents directly or indirectly is disturbed; his future perspective becomes obscured.

-The powerlessness of the parents to now help their child, and the powerlessness of the child to ask his/her parents for this help, according to Lubbers,7 mostly is founded in a defective association between them which, as such, can lead to educative distress.8 The situation of educative stress gives rise to unfavorable emotional lived experiencing by the child, e.g., excessive and needless feelings of anxiety, loneliness, insecurity, helplessness, and uncertainty, and there is a "serious obstruction in the course of the educating".^{9} It is now obvious that the distressful educative situation, and the under actualization of the psychic life go hand-in-hand and, as such, constitutes a problematic educative event.
+The powerlessness of the parents to now help their child and the powerlessness of the child to ask his parents for this help, according to Lubbers, mostly is founded in a defective association between them that, as such, can lead to educative distress.
+The situation of educative stress gives rise to particular unfavorable emotional lived-experiencing by the child, e.g., excessive and needless feelings of anxiety, loneliness, insecurity, helplessness and uncertainty and there is a "serious obstruction in the course of the educating".
+9\ It is now obvious that the distressful educative situation and the underactualization of the psychic life go hand-in-hand and, as such, constitutes a problematic educative event.

-^{ [}Soms loop de opvoeding massief vast en dan ontstaat ere een verlegendheid situasie waarin de vraag wordt gesteldt: Wat moeten we doen?]
+\ [Soms loop de opvoeding massief vast en dan ontstaat ere een verlegendheid situasie waarin de vraag wordt gesteldt: Wat moeten we doesn?]

-Where there is an under actualization of the psychic life, there also immediately is a restraint in becoming adult because of inadequate exploring, emancipating, distancing, differentiating, and objectifying,10 and is one of the factors in the problematic educative situation of a child restrained in becoming.
+Where there is an under-actualization of the psychic life, there also immediately is mention of a restraint in becoming adult on the basis of inadequate exploring, emancipating, distancing, differentiating and objectifying and is one of the factors in the problematic educative situation of a child restrained in becoming.

-Such a child's becoming adult, indeed, is obstructed11; it is retarded12, and does not occur at the pace it ought to; it progresses more slowly than it ought to, and there is a gap between the level of becoming adult which the child has attained and the level he/she ought to have reached in accordance with his/her personal potentialities.
-Briefly, there is a difference between what the child, as a person, is and what he/she ought to be.
-Just because he/she is not now the person he/she ought to be, he/she finds him/herself in a problematic educative situation.
+Such a child's becoming adult indeed is obstructed; it is retarded, and does not occur at the pace it ought to; it progresses more slowly than it ought to and there is a gap between the level of becoming adult that the child has attained and the level he ought to have reached in accordance with his personal potentialities.
+Briefly, there is a difference between what the child as a person is and what he ought to be.
+Just because he is not now the person he ought to be he finds himself in a problematic educative situation.

-Since, in chapter five, there is further reflection on the matter of a restrained becoming adult as such, the following is only a brief indication of some possible origins underlying a problematic educative event.
+Since in chapter five there is further reflection on the matter of a restrained becoming adult, as such, the following is only a brief indication of some possible origins underlying a problematic educative event.

-1.2 The origin of the problematic event of educating

-Viewed against the background of the dialogic character of an educative event, it is necessary that the mutual communication between educator and child continually thrive.
+1.2 The origin of the problematic event of educating Viewed against the background of the dialogic character of the educative event it is necessary that the mutual communication between educator and child continually thrive.
 Any impediment of this dialogue implies that the adequate realization of the fundamental pedagogical structures is in jeopardy.